Lasmaroussema/Angular-Learning-ARSII/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+##### Important notes ####
+-> Don't forget to import "FormsModule" for The DataBinding process and the "CommonModule" to use the Attribute and the Structural Directives